Student Digital Ecosystem

 UW-Madison Canvas Pilot

 With a goal to enable pervasive active learning and improve the student experience at UW-Madison, the EI Initiative strives to support the growing number of blended learning efforts occurring across campus.
-In particular, the initiative partners with DoIT Academic Technology to offer Blend@UW and the Blended Learning Fellowship Program.
+In particular, the EI partners with DoIT Academic Technology to offer Blend@UW and the Blended Learning Fellowship Program.

 Blended learning can come in many shapes and forms, and can assume a number of different meanings to ...

 Online learning is a prevalent and key element in each of EI’s three main goals.
-As such, the initiative remains steadfast in its recognition and encouragement of online learning across campus.
-In particular, the initiative partners with the Division of Continuing Studies to develop and expand high-quality, online academic programs and provides funding to support the TeachOnline@UW workshops.
+As such, EI remains steadfast in its recognition and encouragement of online learning across campus.
+In particular, EI partners with the Division of Continuing Studies to develop and expand high-quality, online academic programs and provides funding to support the TeachOnline@UW Program.

 Committed to extending UW-Madison’s educational mission to Wisconsin and the world, and providing lifelong learning opportunities, EI contributed significant support for the university’s Massive Open Online Course (MOOC) efforts.
 MOOCs are unique virtual teaching, learning and research experiences that are not for credit, aimed at unlimited participation and available at no cost to learners around the world.

 In 2013-14, the University of Wisconsin-Madison launched four pilot MOOCs in partnership with ...